hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 !> Note: we have hard coded the token we created into the Consul Template configuration file.
-Although we can avoid this by assigning it to the environment variable `VAULT_TOKEN`, this approach is still a security concern.
-We need to securely introduce this token to Consul Template.
+Although we can avoid this by assigning it to the environment variable `VAULT_TOKEN`, this method can still pose a security concern.
+The recommended approach is to securely introduce this token to Consul Template.
 To learn how to accomplish this, see [Secure Introduction][secure-introduction].

 ### Step 10: Create Templates